On systoles and ortho spectrum rigidity: Rigidity in general: McKean's Theorem

 \subsection{Wolpert's strategy}

-We will employ a strategy due to Wolpert.
-He observed that, since the ortho spectrum is discrete, for any compact set $\hat{B}$ of $\teich$ the Teichm\"uller space of the surface the set of hyperbolic structures in $\hat{B}$ with the same ortho spectrum as $Y$ is finite.
+We will employ a strategy due to Wolpert \cite{Wolpert}.
+His argument is for the length spectrums, however we may almost identically obtain the finiteness as follows.
+Since the ortho spectrum is discrete, for any compact set $\hat{B}$ of $\teich$ the Teichm\"uller space of the surface, the set of hyperbolic structures in $\hat{B}$ with the same ortho spectrum as $Y$ is finite.
 Now ortho spectrum depends only on the point determined by the hyperbolic surface in $\moduli$.
+Thanks to Theorem \ref{thm.BK-C-boundary}, provided we have given the ortho spectrum, we only need to consider hyperbolic structures on $\Sigma$ with the fixed perimeter.
 So if $B$ is the projection of $\hat{B}$ to $\moduli$ we may apply Mumford's Criterion for pre compactness namely: a subset $B \subset \moduli$ is pre compact, if and only if, the infimum of the systole over $B$ is strictly positive.
 So if we can bound the systole length away from zero, then Mumford's Compactness Theorem implies Theorem \ref{thm.McKean}.